-Between June and November 2021, the 25 Percent Project gathered over 4,000 ideas on the future of Europe.
+Between June 2021 and May 2022, the 25 Percent Project gathered about 12,000 ideas on the future of Europe.
 We have consulted a diverse range of young people living in Europe, and we have strived to reach out to those who are usually left out from the conversation: young people from rural areas, young people who dropped out of education, young people with disabilities, young people belonging to the Roma community, young people from a religious minority, and much more.
 This report summarises their opinions, wishes and hopes, and it should serve as a contribution to the broad discussion on the future of Europe.